 at the Center for Women's Heart and Vascular Health

-The Texas Heart Institute Stem Cell Center in Houston, Texas is actively screening eligible patients for a clinical study for patients who have been diagnosed with PAD.
-This study is called PACE (Patients with Intermittent Claudication injected with ALDH Bright Cells).
+The Texas Heart Institute Stem Cell Center in Houston, Texas is actively screening eligible participants for a clinical study for patients diagnosed with heart failure.

 Many factors are considered before enrolling patients into a research study.
 To find enrollment information and answers to your questions please visit the Stem Cell Center.